Maria Vitória

 Mário Patrocínio (1979) is a Portuguese director and producer known for award-winning documentaries and now making his fiction feature debut.
 Born in Lisbon, his artistic vision began to take shape in Japan, where he lived for two years as a child and attended a Japanese school.
 This early experience abroad shaped his outlook as a filmmaker.
 A citizen of the world, he has lived and filmed across continents, from Rio de Janeiro to Angola, from Paris to Los Angeles and back to Lisbon.
 His work reflects curiosity about people and cultures, seeking stories that reveal humanity beyond borders and time.

-Category: Drama, Feature.
+Category: Drama, Feature, Award Winner.

 Themes: Family, Sports, World Cinema.